nsg21/Arduino-Casio-Serial-library/README.md

-# Host implementation for Casio Basic SEND/RECEIVE serial interface operators.
+# Host for Casio Basic SEND/RECEIVE operators.

 This library enables use of Casio graphing calculators with serial interface capabilities as a simple user interface/data storage device for Arduino